Troubleshoot /tmp mount full for Adobe Commerce

 /tmp being full, follow these recommendations:

-- Do not use MySQL for search.
+Do not use MySQL for search.
 Elasticsearch for search usually eliminates the need for most of the heavy temp table creations.
-See Configure Magento to use Elasticsearch in Magento Developer Documentation.
+See Configure Adobe Commerce to use Elasticsearch in our developer documentation.

 Create a cron to clean-up up